PlayeRom/flightgear-addon-which-runway/README.md

 FlightGear "Which Runway" Add-on
 ================================

-This add-on uses METAR data and airport preferred runways (ICAO.rwyuse.xml files) to indicate the best runway for takeoff or landing.
+This add-on uses METAR data and preferred runways at the airport (ICAO.rwyuse.xml files) to indicate the best runway for takeoff or landing.
 It also calculates headwinds, crosswinds, and tailwinds for each airport runway (which can be useful for input into the MCDU), and provides a wealth of information about the airport and its runways, along with a graphical representation on a wind rose.

 ## Installation